 According to the World Wildlife Foundation (WWF), at least 10,000 species go extinct each year.
 Considering the huge issues driving the decline of these species—habitat loss, extreme weather, climate change, pollution, and more—it can be hard for the average person to imagine how they can help.
 But there are a number of things people can do to help reduce the damage being done to the world's biodiversity.
 To get you started, here are 17 ways you can help endangered species.

 Learn about the endangered species in your area.

 There are probably more endangered and threatened animals in your area and you think!
-The U.S. Fish & Wildlife Service offers this handy map of endangered species by state, while the Center for Biological Diversity allows you to drill down by county.
-Finding out which animals are in trouble is a good first step to doing something about it.
+The U.S. Fish & Wildlife Service offers a map of endangered species by state.
+Finding out which animals near you are in trouble is a good first step to doing something about it.

 And spread the word about those species with others nearby.

 Once you know which animals are at risk, let others in your area know about it.
 Share the information on social media and tell your friends and family about the species that are threatened.
 Emphasize that protecting endangered animals is not just about raising money for the Namibian black rhino or some other creature on the other side of the world—it's about protecting the endangered species in their own backyard, too.